Answer

 Use Library Search

-If you want to see if the Library has access to a specific newspaper (or journal), go to Library Search and choose Publications at the left side of the screen.
+If you want to see if the Library has access to a specific online newspaper (or e-journal), go to Library Search, click on Other Searches/Help at the top of the screen, and select Find A Journal.

 For example, you can search or browse the Green Bay Press Gazette or the Wisconsin State Journal.